guilgautier/sdia-python/src/lab2/README.md

 In this project, we suggest to use

-- the ["Python Docstring Generator" extension](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) may be of great help, [`.vscode/extensions.json`](../../.vscode/extensions.json) file,
+- the ["Python Docstring Generator" extension](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring), see the [`.vscode/extensions.json`](../../.vscode/extensions.json) file,
 - the Google docstring format as defined at `"autoDocstring.docstringFormat": "google"` in the [`.vscode/settings.json`](../../.vscode/settings.json) file.
   - note that the `"sphinx.ext.napoleon"` is required to support google and numpy docstring style as defined in the [`docs/conf.py`](../../docs/conf.py) file.

 See also: